FSDL-Keyword-Paper-Memory/PaperMemory/ai/README.md

 ## Abstract cleaner

+The abstract cleaner was created based on simple EDA that is shown in `notebooks/simple_eda.ipynb`.
 To preprocess and clean abstracts downloaded from [arxiv.org](https://arxiv.org/) one should run the scrip with a code from below:

 ```bash
 make clean-abstracts path=<PATH-TO-SCRAPED-ARXIV-DATASET>
 ```

-Output will be a pain text file (abstract per row) that will be saved to `ai/data` directory with `_cleaned.txt` suffix, log will be stored in `ai/logs`.
+Output will be a plain text file (abstract per row) that will be saved to `ai/data` directory with `_cleaned.txt` suffix, log will be stored in `ai/logs`.